JankariTech/blog/src/assets/ContractTestingWithPact/contract-testing-with-pact-(javascript).md

 })
 ```

 `MatchersV3` provides a set of matchers that can be used to check the response.
-For detailed information please read [Using the V3 matching rules](https://github.com/pact-foundation/pact-js/tree/feat/v3.0.0#using-the-v3-matching-rules)
+For detailed information, please read [Using the V3 matching rules](https://github.com/pact-foundation/pact-js/tree/feat/v3.0.0#using-the-v3-matching-rules)

 It is important to note that the test function call and assertions should be done within the callback block of `executeTest`.
 Function `executeTest` is responsible for starting and, stopping the mock server and also for writing the pact file.